MukulSoul/grunt-svn-custom-tag/README.md

 Default: `'tags'`

-Specifies the root tag folder in the project's SVN respository.
+Specifies the root tag folder in the project's SVN repository.

 ## Tagged Folder Structure